-In 2016, the Compensation Committee requested guidance from the human resource personnel of our Advisor, along with third-party validation of the accuracy and reasonableness of the compensation market review, with respect to the compensation for the named executive officers and Independent Trustees.
+In 2017, the Compensation Committee requested guidance from the human resource personnel of our Advisor, along with third-party validation of the accuracy and reasonableness of the compensation market review, with respect to the compensation for the named executive officers and Independent Trustees.
 See "Compensation Discussion and Analysis" and "Trustee Compensation" included in this proxy statement for additional information.

 Nominating & Governance Committee.
-The Nominating & Governance Committee met once in 2016.
-The members of this Committee are Miles L. Berger, who serves as the Nominating & Governance Committee Chairman, Elliot J. Sussman, M.D. and James E. Dalton, Jr. The members of the Nominating & Governance Committee are independent pursuant to the applicable SEC rules and regulations and the listing standards of the NYSE.
+The Nominating & Governance Committee met twice in 2017.
+The current members of this Committee are Robert F. McCadden, who serves as the Nominating & Governance Committee Chairman, James E. Dalton, Jr. and Gayle L. Capozzalo (effective March, 2018).
+The members of the Nominating & Governance Committee are independent pursuant to the applicable SEC rules and regulations and the listing standards of the NYSE.